JacksonH44/PrimalityTesting/README.md

 # Introduction
-This winter, I am a member of Western's Directed Reading Program.
-My presentation topic is on Primality Testing and implementing these algorithms in Python.
-I will update the repository as the project moves along.
-The presentation date is April 2nd, 2022.
+In the winter semester of 2022 at Western University, I was a member of the [Directed Reading Program](https://www.math.uwo.ca/undergraduate/current_students/directed_reading_program.html).
+My presentation topic was on Primality Testing and implementing these algorithms in Python.
+This work was presented on April 2, 2022 at the Western Undergraduate Reading Program Seminar.

 # Setup Instructions
 Clone the respository and run ```py -m pip install sympy``` (for Windows)